brando5393/professional-website/README.md

 This repository houses the code for my professional website/portfolio.

-#### For work related inquerys please proceed to https://brandontwilliams.info/ Thank you.
+#### For work related inquires please proceed to https://brandontwilliams.info/ Thank you.